Back to Reference

 How modern ATS platforms streamline hiring

 Modern ATS platforms go beyond just tracking applicants.
-Many now include AI-driven sourcing tools, integrations with job boards, and automation for tedious tasks like interview scheduling.
+Many now include AI-driven sourcing tools, integrations with job boards, and automation for tedious tasks like interview scheduling, reflecting a broader trend where 91% of business leaders expect their productivity to increase due to generative AI.
 This means you spend less time on admin work and more time finding the right fit for your team.

 Best applicant tracking systems: comprehensive reviews